sal55/langs/mycompilers.md

 ### x64 Compiler (1)

-At first attempt at an x64 compiler (these are all for Windows), tried something unusual: pointers would stay at 32 bits, while ints etc would be 64 bits.
-This was to avoid wasting memory since most programs worked with 2GH of memory still.
+At my first attempt at an x64 compiler (these are all for Windows), tried something unusual: pointers would stay at 32 bits, while ints etc would be 64 bits.
+This was to avoid wasting memory since most programs worked within 2GB of memory still.

-But this provided troublesome without OS cooperation, and eventually I went with 64-bit pointers.
+But this proved troublesome without OS cooperation, and eventually I went with 64-bit pointers.

 At this point, the compiler still used independent compilation, still generated NASM output, and still needed a linker.

 ### x64 Compiler (2)

 I wanted to create a whole-program compiler, but if the output was ASM, it would be a single ASM file.
-While NASM had gotten faster, it had some bug or other than made it exponentially slower on large inputs.
+While NASM had gotten faster, it had some bug or other that made it exponentially slower on large inputs.
 Like taking a minute or more to assemble a 100Kloc file.
 (I didn't know at this time about YASM.)

 I developed my own x64 assembler, which meant learning about the OBJ file format.
 This made possible whole-program compilations.
 (There was also parallel develoment with creating new module schemes for the language.)

-My assembler was faster (it worked at millions of lines per second).
+My assembler was much faster (it worked at millions of lines per second).
 However, it still relied on an external linker, and they were all troublesome:

 * Using `gcc` meant a 0.5GB dependency for my 0.5MB compiler.
 I also had no idea what it might be linking in to my executable
 * Extracting its `ld` linker was better, but it was 1-2MB, and used a handful of DLLs.
 But it gave mysterious errors on my laptop